HappyFresh Business Model And How it Works

 Lim says, “For users who drop off from our mobile app without completing an order, we utilize data analytics to understand what the reason might be and approach them via our remarketing stream to show the most personalized messaging to bring them back onto the purchase journey.”

 The regional team focuses on the expansion strategies while the headquarter manages the rest of the jobs.
 For any company or organization to grow, it is important for them to distribute and allocate specific job roles as per the industry.
-The division of labor is a vital component to achieve great milestones.
+The division of labor is a vital component to achieving great milestones.
 So if you are planning to expand your services, you need to work on your expansion skills.
 HappyFresh applied the same methodology to gain a significant market share.
-They let their research and development teamwork in the headquarters to deal with technical and support issues.
+They let their research and development team work in the headquarters to deal with technical and support issues.
 The regional teams, on the other hand, focused on marketing and churning out personalized and customized campaigns for their customers.
 This reduces labor costs as well.
 This way, the teams can easily work on their specializations rather than worrying about the operations.

 Supermarkets are around the corner

 Providing customers with delivery within an hour, HappyFresh has gained a significant amount of appreciation.
 Keeping in mind the Jakarta traffic, HappyFresh came out as a time saver for the audience.
 Imagine carrying a huge bag of groceries while managing to not spill anything on the way.
-HappyFresh answered every struggle to instigate people to jump on-board.
+HappyFresh answered every struggle to instigate people to jump on board.

 Target your niche market

 When you target a niche market or a specific demographic to be precise, the result is high spending power.
-We are already well-versed with the brick and mortar concept of services.
+We are already well-versed with the brick-and-mortar concept of services.
 For some, the irreplaceable personal touch is crucial for buying products.
 Since HappyFresh plays the role of a middleman between the customer and the supermarket, it charges a delivery fee and other expenses from its customers.
 It can be higher than shopping from a physical store.
 The spending potential of high-end customers helps the company grow.
 It is undoubtedly true that the majority of the customers do not prefer this but people with high spending power may not even worry about it.
 This group of people must be just about 1% of the whole lot but the profit it brings to such companies is still huge and substantial.

 There are multiple grocery players who are seeking to reap the first-mover advantages.
 Technically, they may be competitors, but they are also partners working together to reach consumers and markets.
 This strategy is based on the need to change ingrained shopping habits, requiring both intensive capital and great patience.
 Incoming entrants, however, ought to focus on these historic ventures which could drive improvements in consumer habits.

 HappyFresh implements sharing economy-based business model and provides online grocery delivery services within a hyperlocal domain.
 HappyFresh doesn’t own a physical grocery store, it provides an online platform for the local grocery retail stores to sell their products.
 Consumers can download the app and browse from the list of a huge number of stores, choose products and easily place their orders.
-The personal shoppers are part-time employees or independent contractors who receive the order and shop for items as listed by the consumers.
+Personal shoppers are part-time employees or independent contractors who receive the order and shop for items as listed by the consumers.
 The items are then delivered with the help of professional couriers at the consumer’s doorstep.

 This whole connectivity creates a technological structure within the local market management system.
 This business model not just benefits the consumers but the local grocery store owners as well.
 Out of the various segments, the app has helped people who wish to save time, the elderly, and people who surely don’t want to get stuck in the traffic.
 HappyFresh –